hkasemir/RCworkshopMultiPlayerGame/README.md

 navigate to localhost:3000 in your web browser and see the single-player version of your game!

+## 3: Get a Room

-## 3: To make this a multiplayer game, we have to create a 'game room' with an id that you can pass to your opponent so they can join you online to play.
+To make this a multiplayer game, we have to create a 'game room' with an id that you can pass to your opponent so they can join you online to play.

 This means we should modify the ```tictactoe.html``` file so that we have a 'create/join game' screen to either create or join a new game.